vr16x/venkatesh16031999/README.md

 Tech Lead - Blockchain Developer
 --------------------------------

-I'm a seasoned Tech Lead and Full Stack Web3 Developer with 4+ years of experience and passion for blockchain technology and its potential to revolutionize industries.
-I have extensive experience in blockchain development with a particular focus on building advanced smart contracts and decentralized applications.
-As a tech lead, I'm able to effectively communicate and collaborate with cross-functional teams to deliver products that meet business objectives.
+Tech Lead and Blockchain Engineer with 5 years of hands-on experience in blockchain development, I am a dedicated professional specializing in Ethereum blockchain technology and limited expertise in the Solana blockchain.
+My expertise lies in developing secured smart contracts, decentralized backend systems, P2P nodes, and frontend for apps.
+I have collaborated with cross-functional teams throughout my career to design and implement blockchain-based solutions for various use cases such as Tokenization, GameFi, DeFi, NFTs, Marketplace, DAO, SocialFi, etc.

 * 🌍  I'm based in India
 * ✉️  You can contact me at [rvenki666@gmail.com](mailto:rvenki666@gmail.com)
 * 💻  My portfolio website: [www.venkateshweb3.com](https://www.venkateshweb3.com/)
 * 🚀  I'm currently working on [OP Games](http://arcadia.fun/)
 * 🧠  I'm learning New trends in Blockchain and Rust
-* 🤝  I'm open to collaborating on Defi, SocialFi, NFT, GameFi based projects in blockchain ecosystem.
+* 🤝  I'm open to collaborating on Defi, SocialFi, NFT, and GameFi-based projects in the blockchain ecosystem.

 <a href="https://www.github.com/venkatesh16031999" target="_blank" rel="noreferrer"><img